PushkarBhoge/delta-demo/README.md

 # delta-demo
-This repo is to learn Git &amp; Github
+This repo is to learn Git &amp; Github.